 Parents are generally unprepared for how much a child will touch, grab, pull, poke and probe their own genitals.
 And the reason they are unprepared is that it happens far sooner than most expect.
-That’s a shame because among the constants in this universe is the fact that children will put their hands down their pants.
+However, parents need to know that it is completely normal for for a child to touch themselves.
+But what should you do if you catch your child touching themselves?
+Put it in context and address the issue in a reasonable way.

-The problem with all of this is that most adults lack the proper context to address the issue in any kind of reasonable way.
 Kids exploring their own bodies is tangled up in millennia of baggage and hang-ups about sex.
-That puts parents on edge, and when parents on edge they may resort to shame or anger to stop a practice they consider abnormal or even immoral.
-But the harsh truth is that a child who masturbates is neither immoral or abnormal.
-They are just a kid.
+That puts parents on edge, and when parents are on edge they may resort to shame or anger to stop a practice they consider abnormal or even immoral.
+The harsh truth is that a child masturbation is neither immoral or abnormal.
+It’s just part of growing up.

 Here are more harsh truths every parent should understand before they tell their kid to stop touching themselves.

 Harsh Truth #1: Kids Will Explore Their Genitals Sooner Than Parents Expect